darrylb123/usbrelay/README.md

 ```

 #### 50-usbrelay.rules
-A udev rule file that reacts and starts/stops the usbrelayd.service when a module is pluggedin or removed
+A udev rule file that reacts and starts/stops the usbrelayd.service when a module is pluggedin or removed.
+The file should be installed with the initial installation.

 To install:
 ```